telerik/maui-docs/controls/conversationalUI/overview.md

 # .NET MAUI Conversational UI(Chat) Overview

-**Telerik RadChat for .NET MAUI** is a UI component that enables easy implementation of conversational UI in .NET MAUI applications, whether by utilizing certain chatbot framework, by following a predefined logical tree, or just for integrating peer-to-peer chat capabilities.
+**Telerik Chat for .NET MAUI** is a UI component that enables easy implementation of conversational UI in .NET MAUI applications, whether by utilizing certain chatbot framework, by following a predefined logical tree, or just for integrating peer-to-peer chat capabilities.

 ![Chat Overview](images/)